-Five years ago, Motion was nothing more than a skatepark hidden away in an industrial complex behind Temple Meads train station.
-Today, the enormous multi-roomed venue isn’t just Bristol’s biggest nightclub, it’s regularly polled as one of the very best in the world.
-With a cavernous main room at the heart of a sprawling complex of smaller spaces, outdoor areas and, occasionally, the adjacent Marble Factory venue, Motion provides a regular home for not just home-grown Bristol nightlife institutions such as The Blast and Futureboogie, but global mega-brands such as Defected and Cocoon, too.
+Ten years ago, Motion was nothing more than a skatepark hidden away in an industrial complex behind Temple Meads train station.
+Today, the enormous multi-room venue isn’t just Bristol’s biggest nightclub, it’s regularly ranked among the best in the world.
+With a cavernous main room at the heart of a sprawling complex of smaller spaces, outdoor areas and the adjacent Marble Factory venue, Motion provides a regular home for not just home-grown Bristol institutions such as The Blast and Futureboogie, but global mega-brands such as Defected and Cocoon too.

-There aren’t many cities in the world that can boast a nightclub on a boat, but then as we all know, Bristol isn’t like many other cities.
-Originally brought to the Mud Dock area back in 1982 as a floating theatre and art gallery, the Thekla became a nightclub in the early-90s, providing a platform for early performances from the likes of Massive Attack and Bristol’s then-booming D&B scene.
-Taken over by the owners of Nottingham’s Rock City back in 2006, Thekla repositioned itself as both a nightclub and venue for live gigs, with shows from bands such as The XX and Santigold helping make the old boat a firm favourite of Bristol’s indie and dance crowds alike.
+There aren’t many cities in the world that boast a club on a boat, but then as we all know, Bristol isn’t like many other cities.
+Originally brought to the Mud Dock area back in 1982 as a floating theatre and art gallery, the Thekla became a club in the early ’90s, providing a platform for early performances from the likes of Massive Attack and Bristol’s then-booming drum ‘n’ bass scene.
+Taken over by the owners of Nottingham’s Rock City back in 2006, Thekla repositioned itself as both a club and gig venue, with shows from bands such as The XX making it a firm favourite of Bristol’s indie and dance crowds alike.

-Tucked away just below the chain bar Armageddon of Park Street, wedged between a couple of gay bars and across the road from the O2 Academy, this subterranean bastion of bass and beats is one of the only places to hear decent dance music on this side of town.
-After first opening a few years back, B45 suffered somewhat from a saturation of dark D&B nights in its early years, but, these days, the musical menu is notably broader.
-While quality D&B nights are still the venue’s bread and butter, you’re now just as likely to hear bashment, deep house or UKG blasting out in its compact main room as you are 170-bpm breaks and bass.
+Tucked beneath Park Street’s Armageddon bar, wedged between a couple of gay bars and across the road form the O2 Academy, this subterranean bastion of bass and beats is one of the only places you can hear decent dance music on this side of town.
+B45 suffered somewhat from a saturation of dark drum ‘n’ bass nights in its early years, but these days the musical menu is noticeably broader.
+While quality drum ‘n’ bass is still the venue’s bread and butter, you’re now just as likely to hear basement, deep house or UKG blasting out in its compact main room.